akempes/angular-rateit/README.md

 V3.0.0

 * BREAKING: The `over` callback is removed.
-* BREAKING: If you're using your own template, you need to replace it.
+* BREAKING: If you're using your own template, you need to update it.
-* Template and CSS file are refactored in order to support mobile usage.
+* Template and CSS file are refactored in order to support mobile divices.
 * Moved calculations from template to controller.